Complying with European poison centres

-These are made more complicated due to the harmonisation effort which effects notifications from 2020, but does not excuse organisations from notifying their products today which is currently a legislative requirement.
+These are made more complicated due to the harmonisation effort which effects these notifications but does not excuse organisations from notifying their products today which is currently a legislative requirement.
 Wondering how this affects your business?

 Through the provision of expert advice and technical resources, NCEC is able to assist organisations in complying and avoiding the financial and legal costs of non-compliance.

 Poison centre notification

 NCEC offer a full poison centre notification service for companies who have an obligation to notify their hazardous mixtures and biocides.

 We will identify the specific data requirements for each Member State, tailored to your product range, and then liaise with the appropriate appointing receiving bodies to notify this information.
 You will then receive confirmation of notification and allocation of the poison centre numbers to include on your safety data sheets, where applicable.

 Key benefits of using NCEC for poison centre product notification

 - Reduced time, expense and resource investment required to understand the complex notification requirements of poison centres in all EU Member States.